grid5000/reference-repository/generators/README.md

 Requirements
 ------------
-Ruby 2.1 (+ HashDiff and Net/SSH for the oar-generator; + peach and ruby-cute for run-g5kchecks)
+Ruby 2.1 (+ HashDiff and Net/SSH for the oar-generator; + peach and ruby-cute for run-g5kchecks; + hash_validator for the input validators)

 Here is an example for creating a ruby setup with RVM (https://rvm.io/), gemset and bundle:
 $ \curl -sSL https://get.rvm.io | bash -s stable --ruby